marlen07a/marlen137/README.md

 - 👋 Hi, I’m @marlen137
 - 🌱 I’m currently learning c/c++/java
 - 💞️ I’m looking to collaborate on creating new projects
-- 📫 How to reach me @marlen_amangeldi
+- 📫 How to reach me marlen.amangeldi.07@mail.ru
 - 😄 Pronouns: he
-- ⚡ Fun fact: 1st year student
+- ⚡ Fun fact: 2nd year student

 <!---
 marlen137/marlen137 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.